Physics-50/Module-1/docs/week1-during-lab.md

 Set the switch on the levitator to “AMP.”
 The switch has 3 possible positions, so make sure it is pressed all the way to “AMP.”
 This sets the output from the FG to be the logic input for a digital driver located inside the acoustic levitator box.
 A digital driver uses a logic input of "low" or "high" as the instruction to switch between outputs of 0 V and whatever voltage is supplied to it by a separate power supply (labeled PS OUTPUT (+)).
 Thus, the output of the driver will be a square wave oscillating at the same frequency as the function generator, switching between 0 V and the output voltage of the power supply (once you connect it).

 The L298N Motor Drive Controller Board has on-board logic that needs to be powered at 5V.
 This is separate from the power supply voltage that will pass through the PS terminal.
 The 5V logic supply input is connected to a USB power adapter.
-You should plug this adapter in to one of the wall outlets on your bench.
+You should plug this adapter into one of the wall outlets on your bench.
 A red light on the L298N board will turn on.

 In the picture of the acoustic levitator above, the inputs for both the function generator and power supply are highlighted.
 There should already be BNC cables attached to both of these on your apparatus.
 Find the BNC cable connected to the “FG” input on the levitator case.
 Connect its other end to the "output" port of your function generator.
 Do not connect the power supply.